ninja-con-gafas/IndiaMart-Data-Scrapper/README.md

 ### 1. Environment Configuration (`.env`)

-Set the following environment variables in a `.env` file at the root of the project.
-If not set, defaults from [`build.sh`](build.sh) will be used.
+Create a `.env` file in the project root to override environment variables.
+If not provided, default values from [`build.sh`](build.sh) are used.

 #### Airflow Settings